Best At-Home Anti-Aging Laser Devices of 2026

 Our Top Pick

-NIRA NIRA Pro 3 Laser
+NIRA Pro 3 Laser

 Why it wins

 The Pro 3 is NIRA's primary device for anyone wanting to treat broad surface areas.
 50% more powerful than its predecessor, with 9 precision power settings and a battery that handles 25 minutes per charge.
 Same FDA-cleared 1450nm technology as the Precision, built for efficiency across the full face, neck, chest, and backs of hands.
-If you have one device to buy and you want comprehensive anti-aging laser treatment, this is it.

 Best overall NIRA device for anyone treating more than precision zones.
 Clinical trial data, biopsy-confirmed collagen formation, and 81% of users seeing sustained improvement post-use make this the strongest evidenced at-home laser available under $1,000.
 Adverse event risk is real — start at Level 1, do not rush to higher settings near the orbital area.